rahulrvp/android-utils-lib/README.md

 ## Donate

-Like the library?
-Please consider buying me a coffee :) https://www.paypal.me/rahulrvp
+Please consider buying me a :coffee: with [paypal](https://www.paypal.me/rahulrvp) if (only if) you really like this library